Robust and Scalable Bayes via a Median of Subset Posterior Measures: Contributions and main results

-While $\hat \Pi_{n,g}$ and $\hat \Pi_{n,0}$ possess several nice properties (such as robustness to outliers), in practice they often overestimate the uncertainty about $\theta_0$, especially when the number of groups $m$ is large.
-To overcome this difficulty, we suggest a modification of our approach where the random measures $\Pi_{n}^{(j)}$ are replaced by the \textit{stochastic approximations} $\Pi_{n,m}(\cdot|G_j), \ j=1,\ldots ,m$ of the full posterior distribution.
-To this end, define the stochastic approximation based on the subsample $G_j$ as
+To overcome this difficulty, we propose a modification of our approach where the random measures $\Pi_{n}^{(j)}$ are replaced by the \textit{stochastic approximations} $\Pi_{|G_j|,m}(\cdot|G_j)$, $j=1,\ldots ,m$ of the full posterior distribution.
+To this end, define the ``stochastic approximation'' based on the subsample $G_j$ as

-In other words, $\Pi_{n,m}(\cdot|G_j)$ is obtained as a posterior distribution given that each data point from $G_j$ is observed $m$ times.
-While each of $\Pi_{n,k}(\cdot|G_j)$ might be ``unstable'', the geometric median $\hat \Pi^{\st}_{n,g}$ (or the metric median $\hat \Pi^{\st}_{n,0}$) of these random measures improves stability and yields smaller credible sets with good coverage properties.
-Practical performance of $\hat \Pi^{\st}_{n,g}$ is often superior as compared to $\hat \Pi_{n,g}$ in our experiments.
-In all numerical simulations below, we use stochastic approximations and $\hat \Pi^{\st}_{n,g}$ unless noted otherwise.
+where we assume that $p_\theta^m(\cdot)$ is an integrable function for all $\theta$.
+In other words, $\Pi_{|G_j|,m}(\cdot|G_j)$ is obtained as a posterior distribution given that each data point from $G_j$ is observed $m$ times.
+While each of $\Pi_{|G_j|,k}(\cdot|G_j)$ might underestimate uncertainly, the median $\hat \Pi^{\st}_{n,g}$ (or $\hat \Pi^{\st}_{n,0}$) of these random measures yields credible sets with much better coverage.
+This approach shows good performance in numerical experiments.
+One of our main results (see section \ref{sec:approx}) provides a justification for this observation (albeit, under rather strong assumptions and for the parametric case).

-\begin{remark} The reader might question the necessity of studying both $\hat \Pi_{n,g}$ and $\hat \Pi_{n,0}$ simultaneously.
-While the geometric median showed better average performance in our numerical simulations as compared to metric median, its efficient evaluation requires the Hilbert space structure on the space of measures, while the ``metric median'' can be evaluated directly with respect to the Wasserstein distance.
-The latter might be preferable in some cases (e.g., in nonparametric models when construction of the kernel is difficult).
-In addition, the result does not depend on the choice of the kernel which can be appealing in some settings. \end{remark}